samuelxu999/Blockchain_dev/Swarm/DOCKER/README.md

 Execute './service_run.sh show --container_name' can list all running container.
 Similiar to 'docker ps'.

+## swarm_nodes.sh

+Run './swarm_nodes.sh' to learn usage.
+This script can be used to manage swarm_node containers deployed on host machines.

 ## requirements.txt

 this is used to install python packages in Dockerfile.